-Urban open-space types (plazas and squares) should be located closer to centers and rural types (greens and parks) should be located closer to the edge of development.
+Locate urban open-space types (plazas and squares) close to centers, and locate rural types (greens and parks) closer to the edge of development.

 - 1. Park: A Park is a natural preserve available for unstructured or structured recreation.
-Its landscape should be consist of paths, trails, meadows, water bodies, woodland, ball fields, and open shelters, all naturalistically disposed.
-Parks often have a minimum of 8 acres.
-Parks should be located at the edges of development, or may be smaller to meet city or county requirements. - 2.
-Green: A Green is available for unstructured recreation and accommodate active uses.
-A Green should be spatially defined by landscaping rather than building frontages.
-Its landscape should consist of lawn and trees, naturalistically disposed.
-Greens range from 1/4 acre to 8 acres. - 3.
-Square: A Square is available for unstructured recreation, accommodate active uses, and civic purposes.
+Its landscape consists of paths, trails, meadows, water bodies, woodland, ball fields, and open shelters, all naturalistically disposed.
+Locate parks at the edges of development. - 2.
+Green: A Green is available for unstructured recreation and active uses.
+Greens are spatially defined by landscaping rather than building frontages.
+Its landscape consists of lawn and trees, naturalistically disposed. - 3.
+Square: A Square is available for unstructured recreation, active uses, and civic purposes.
 A square is spatially defined by building frontages.
 A square does not have to be square shaped; they come in all kinds of shapes.
-Squares should be located at gateways and the intersection of important thoroughfares where possible.
-Ideally, the size ranges from 1/4 acre to 3 acres. - 4.
-Plaza: A Plaza is available for civic purposes, accommodate active uses, and commercial activities.
+Whenever possible, locate squares at gateways and the intersection of important thoroughfares. - 4.
+Plaza: A Plaza is available for civic purposes, active uses, and commercial activities.
 A plaza is spatially defined by building frontages.
 Trees are optional.
 Plazas tend to be hardscaped with brick, stone or even concrete.
-Plazas should be located at gateways, the intersection of important streets, or in front of civic buildings.
-A plaza ranges between 1/6 acre to around 2 acres. - 5.
+Locate plazas at gateways, the intersection of important streets, or in front of civic buildings. - 5.
 Playground: A Playground is an open space designed and equipped for the active recreation of children.
-A playground should be fenced and may include an open shelter.
-Playgrounds should be interspersed within residential areas and may be placed within a block.
-Playgrounds should be included within parks and greens.
 Playgrounds come in all shapes and sizes.
+Playground are typically fenced and may include an open shelter.
 Playground equipment should be shaded.
+Intersperse playgrounds within residential areas, and place playgrounds within blocks, and within parks and greens.

+Plaza

-Edges Park Green Square .
-Plaza Centers Playgrounds Playground may be located anywhere Figure 3.78: Types of Open Spaces Diagram
+Figure 3.78: Types of Open Spaces Diagram